Ownership

 Disposal semantics

-Section titled “Disposal semantics”Two things can pop a registration:
+Section titled “Disposal semantics”Two things can clear a registration:

 - The component that registered it unmounts.
 Standard React effect cleanup; the runtime’s

-RegistrationToken.unregister()runs. - The trigger is re-registered with the same id.
-Last-mount-wins applies to triggers too — re-registering a trigger drops every in-flight run, cancels every timer, and the new trigger starts with a fresh stack.
+RegistrationToken.unregister()runs.
+If the slot is still occupied by this registration, the slot is cleared; if a later write has already overwritten it, the unregister is a silent no-op (so a stale cleanup never wipes a fresh registration). - The trigger is re-registered with the same id.
+Last-mount-wins applies to triggers too — re-registering a trigger drops every in-flight run, cancels every timer, and the new trigger starts with empty condition/action slots.
 This is mostly a hot-reload concern; in production you rarely call

 createTriggermore than once for the same id.

-The runtime is not responsible for popping conditions / actions when their owning trigger is replaced — the replacement starts with an empty stack, and the components re-register on their effect cycle.
+The runtime is not responsible for clearing conditions / actions when their owning trigger is replaced — the replacement starts empty, and the components re-register on their effect cycle.
 If a component skips its effect cycle entirely (an unusual hot-reload edge), its registration is gone.
 This is intentional: it makes hot reload predictable rather than smart.

-Section titled “Future strategies (opt-in, post-V1)”V1 ships one strategy: last-mount-wins.
+Section titled “Future strategies (opt-in, post-1.0)”v1.0 ships one strategy: last-write-wins.
 The roadmap includes three opt-in alternatives.
 They are sketched here so you can read the API as it lands.

 stackable

-Section titled “stackable”A registration provides a value or a partial; the runtime merges the stack with a user-provided combiner.
+Section titled “stackable”A registration provides a value or a partial; the runtime merges all live registrations with a user-provided combiner.

 first-wins